mchalejunior/ray/test/Ray.Domain.Test/features/Readme.txt

 4. In general (to learn more about xunit.gherkin.quick / Gherkin syntax):
    Trick seems to be to study the code base - the documentation is incomplete.
    E.g. see [test files and matching feature files](https://github.com/ttutisani/Xunit.Gherkin.Quick/blob/master/source/Xunit.Gherkin.Quick.ProjectConsumer/Addition/AddNumbersTo5.cs)

+5. Resharper test runner appears to work.
+But when you add Backgrounds and Scenario's it looks like it's only running one of the connotations.
+I thought I had something wrong in the Gherkin syntax and started adjusting that.
+But I discovered that there was no issue and the multiple connotations were visible in the Visual Studio test explorer, or in the test results on the build box.